Tweet! and Facebook!

 The Lafitte “Blueway”

 Emelda Paul is a Lafitte Greenway enthusiast and neighborhood leader.
 A 30-year resident of the Lafitte housing development, she believes the Greenway will be an important way for the people in her neighborhood to stay healthy, have fun, and connect with water safely.
-Join us on November 22 as we honor Emelda Paul, David Waggonner, and Katrina Brees as our 2013 UC Urban Heroes.
-Event and ticket information here.
+Emelda was recognized as one of the 2013 UC Urban Heroes for her greenway advocacy.

 The UC is creating a series of short videos featuring New Orleanians expressing their interest in seeing the Greenway developed as a “Blueway” and to continue to build public support for the “Living with Water” principles.
 Hear what Edgar Chase III, Treme resident Leonetta Terrell, Mid City resident Lili LeGuardeur and others have to say on UC’s Youtube channel.